somshrivastava/Weather4You/README.md

 ## Description

-Weather App is a responsive web application that allows users to search for weather forecasts by location, view detailed weather information, and visualize locations on a map.
+Weather4You is a responsive web application that allows users to search for weather forecasts by location, view detailed weather information, and visualize locations on a map.
 Built with Angular and Firebase, it demonstrates modern frontend development and cloud deployment best practices.

 ## Features